Vitols999/QMS-WIKI/DocFaqConfig.md

 *(Find details and locations of files mentioned in this section [here][SetupFiles])*

 1. Search in the list of running processes (task manager!) for a still running QMS process.
 If yes, kill it.
 Restart QMS.
-1. Start QMS from command line using `qmapshack.exe -f`.
+1. Start QMS from commandline using `qmapshack.exe -f`.
 A logfile is written.
 Check this logfile for error messages and try to avoid these errors.
 1. If no `qmapshack.exe` process is running: Back up
     * `workspace.db`,
     * INI file (if used),